Last updated on 2026-03-17

 Program overview

-The Graduate Diploma in Ethics and Public Affairs (EPAF) at Carleton University is designed for both current graduate students and professionals seeking to deepen their understanding of ethical analysis in relation to social science.
-This unique program combines philosophical inquiry with practical applications in public policy, preparing students to tackle pressing ethical questions in various sectors.
-With a focus on public reason, the program emphasizes the importance of justifiable power in governance, equipping alumni for competitive roles in academia, government, civil society, and consultancy.
+The Graduate Diploma in Ethics and Public Affairs (EPAF) is designed for both current graduate students and professionals seeking to deepen their understanding of ethical analysis within social science contexts.
+This program uniquely combines ethical considerations with social science, providing students with a comprehensive framework for addressing public issues.
+The guiding principle of the program is public reason, emphasizing the importance of justifiable power in governance.
+Graduates will be well-equipped to pursue academic positions or engage in policy-related roles within government, civil society, or as consultants.

-The Graduate Diploma in Ethics and Public Affairs is structured to provide a comprehensive educational experience that spans multiple terms.
-Key features of the program include:
+The Graduate Diploma in Ethics and Public Affairs is structured to provide a robust educational experience over a specified program length.
+The program includes:

-• Access to a network of professionals for mentorship and career development.
+- Access to a network of professionals for mentorship and professional development.

 Featured Experiences

-• Collaborative learning environment with philosophers and public policy specialists.
+- Collaborative learning environment with philosophers and social science specialists.

 Career Options

-• Consultant: Provide expert advice on ethical practices and public policy to organizations and businesses.
+- Consultant: Provide expert advice to organizations on ethical practices and public policy issues.

-• Researcher: Conduct studies on ethical issues in public affairs, contributing to academic and practical knowledge in the field.
+- Researcher: Conduct studies on ethical issues in public affairs, contributing to academic and practical knowledge.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.